 Lindrum from Mars

-Does your workflow gravitate towards samples rather than VSTs?
+Does your workflow gravitate toward samples rather than VSTs?
 Perhaps you’re a DAWless musician or just prefer to use one-shot samples?
 In which case, Samples from Mars’ “Lindrum from Mars” sample pack may be for you.
 A substantial sample pack comprising beautifully recorded and processed one-hit samples.
 Obviously, this approach has limitations: you won’t get the same interactive feel with the drum sounds as a dedicated emulator.
 Loading the samples into Ableton drum racks I found they sounded really good, but perhaps lacked the authentic grit of the Alyjames VProm.

 With that said, for just $29 this is another bargain offering and absolutely cannot be faulted at $29.